kibetamos/React/meme/quiz.md

 2. When would you want to use props instead of state?
+Anytime you want to pass data into a component so that component can determine what will get displayed on the screen.

 3. When would you want to use state instead of props?